hector6298/smart_electric_monitoring/README.md

 Open publisherSensor on your arduino IDE, then flash publisherSensor.ino on your wemos D1 R1.

-Note that we make use of MQTT communicaiton protocol to publish the power and current measurements of devices being monitored.
+Note that we make use of MQTT communication protocol to publish the power and current measurements of devices being monitored.
 Therefore you should create an MQTT broker with a topic named 'current'.

 Please visit [iotikos](iotikos.org), or [emqx cloud](cloud.emqx.io), they offer creation of nodes free of charge.